Rick0317/QC_Mentorship_Task1/README.md

 Due to these special properties of quantum computing, we can calculate certain problems way faster than classical computers, which we call Quantum Supremacy.
 Algorithm such as Deutsch Algorithm and Deutasch-Jozsa algorithm are proved to be calculated faster by quantum computing than by classical computing.

 ### Integer Multiplication
+Integer Multiplication can be decomposed into some Integer Additions.

 ## Algorithm